koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 or download it for Windows, macOS, or Linux... and if you are in the competition, please consider reviewing my game and leaving some feedback :heart:

+Before submitting I ran the game and delivered 6 yaks in around `636.798747...` seconds, can you do better than me? :stuck_out_tongue_winking_eye:

+{{< image src="screenshot.webp" class="big" link="https://koalalorenzo.itch.io/yak-shaving-brackeys-13" >}}